kevinyswong/kevinyswong.github.io/index.md

-  We take such pride in our ancestors, the achievements dutifully recorded in the annals of human civilization, the great trophies and marches of antiquity, the dignity of the ancients, and how we, their descendants, share that glory, but what is our collective memory, dating back a few thousands of years when, juxtaposed against the entirety of all we know, it has been hundreds of thousands of years that lions have been hunting and preying in the African prairies?
+  We take such pride in our ancestors, the achievements dutifully recorded in the annals of human civilization, the great trophies and marches of antiquity, the dignity of the ancients, and how we, their descendants, share that glory, but what is our collective memory, dating back a few thousand years when, juxtaposed against the entirety of all we know, it has been for hundreds of thousands of years that lions have been hunting and preying in the African prairies?
 All this prowling, starving, and feasting has repeated over and over across stretches of time beyond our nibbling occupation of the earth—behind